The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Impurity effects

 \subsection{Multiple defects}

 Beyond the case of a single defect, as a more realistic scenario, we consider here the effect of multiple defects randomly distributed on the honeycomb lattice.
 Considering a collection of randomly distributed impurities is motivated since many experimental techniques, as well as potential technological applications, sample the averaged properties of the AFMs, rather than the very local effects that can be addressed for single defects.
-Hence, by assuming a dilute concentration of defects, correlations between them can be neglected, while at the same time enables to consider averaged properties of the AFM.
+Hence, by assuming a dilute concentration of defects, correlations between them can be neglected, while at the same time the averaged properties of the AFM can be taken into accont.
 We investigate the problem of short-ranged scattering potentials, and we assume an equal number, $n$, of independent defects in the two sublattices constituting the volume $V$; all with the same scattering strength $U$.
 Under this assumption, we model the defects through

 on sublattice $\mathcal{A}$ and $\mathcal{B}$, respectively, where $c=n/V$ is the concentration of defects.
 In addition, the scattering potential is assumed to be ${\bf q}$-independent.
 Distributing defects in the lattice breaks the translational invariance in the system.
 However, since we assume uniform randomly distributed defects, we can make a spatial averaging over the defects, which has the property of recovering the translational invariance of the magnon Green's function \cite{haug2008quantum}, which is outlined in the following.